bokeh/bokeh/README.md

 ================================

-"Bokeh" is a [photography term](http://en.wikipedia.org/wiki/Bokeh) for the aesthetic quality of blurring of an image's background, to focus attention on a foreground subject.
+"Bokeh" is a [photography term](http://en.wikipedia.org/wiki/Bokeh) for the aesthetic quality of the out-of-focus regions of an image's background.

 Developing Bokeh
 ================